lowRISC/opentitan/hw/ip/pwrmgr/doc/dv/index.md

 - Output `rst_lc_req` resets to 1, also set on reset transition, and on low power transitions that turn off main clock.
   Cleared early on during the steps to fast fsm active.
 - Input `rst_lc_src_n` go low in response to `rst_lc_req` high, go high when `rst_lc_req` clears (and lc is reset).
-  Driven by sequences in response to `rst_lc_req`, waiting a few random cycles prior to transitions.
+  Driven by `fast_responder` in response to `rst_lc_req`, waiting a few random cycles prior to transitions.
   Fast fsm waits for it to go low before deactivating, and for it to go high before activating.
   Checked implicitly by lack of timeout: a timeout would be due to `rst_lc_req` being set incorrectly.
 - Output `rst_sys_req` resets to 1, also set to on reset, and on low power transitions that turn off main clock.
   Cleared right before the fast fsm goes active.
 - Input `rst_sys_src_n` go low in response to `rst_sys_req` high.
   Transitions go high when `rst_sysd_req` clears (and lc is reset).
   Fast fsm waits for it to go low before deactivating.
+  Also driver by `fast_responder`.
   Checked implicitly by lack of timeout.
 - Output `rstreqs` correspond to the enabled pwrmgr rstreqs inputs plus escalation reset.
   Checked in scoreboard.